 What is NK?

-Neurotrophic keratitis, also referred to as neurotrophic keratopathy, or “NK,” is an eye disease caused by damage to the corneal nerves that leads to breakdown of the cornea.
-If not treated, it can lead to a corneal ulcer (an open sore in the cornea), scarring, or even vision loss.
+Neurotrophic keratitis, or “NK,” is an eye disease that may be caused by damage to the corneal nerves.
+This damage may lead to poor healing and degeneration of the cornea.
+If not treated, it may lead to a corneal ulcer (an open sore in the cornea).

 NK is considered a rare disease and is estimated to affect approximately 70,000 people in the United States.*